Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Discussion

 \subsection{Limitations}

-\ourss was only trained on 10\% of the overall curated data, and while this yielded strong results, scaling dynamics remain unclear.
-Notably, \oursf was trained on the full dataset for much longer, but achieved slightly worse performance than \ourss.
-We hypothesize that training time may not scale linearly with dataset size.
-This suggests that small diverse pretraining data trained with a good objective and regularization can lead to strong results, though we hope to fully explore scaling in future work.
+\ourss was only trained on 10\% of the overall curated data, and while this yielded strong results, \oursf did not consistently outperform \ourss on clinical tasks despite $10\times$ more pretraining data and $2\times$ more training steps.
+We reduced the SIGReg weight from $\lambda = 0.05$ to $\lambda = 0.02$ for Laya-B to maintain stability over longer training, but a systematic sweep over schedule length, $\lambda$, and data mixture was not feasible with our available compute (2 GPUs); we leave a careful study of scaling dynamics for latent-prediction EEG models to future work.
+Despite this, Laya-B matches or exceeds all reconstruction-based baselines on clinical mean (0.597), suggesting that the latent predictive objective provides a strong performance floor even without optimal scaling.

 EEG-Bench focuses on classification tasks and does not extend to retrieval-style tasks like cognitive decoding, emotion recognition, or forecasting (e.g., seizure prediction rather than detection).
-Evaluating on other benchmarks like AdaBrain-Bench \cite{AdaBrain2024} or EEG-FM-Bench \cite{xiong_eeg-fm-bench_2025} is necessary to fully characterize representation quality.
+Evaluating on other benchmarks like AdaBrain-Bench \citep{wu2025adabrainbenchbenchmarkingbrainfoundation} or EEG-FM-Bench \citep{xiong_eeg-fm-bench_2025} is necessary to fully characterize representation quality.
 Additionally, linear probing may underestimate the utility of learned representations for tasks requiring nonlinear adaptation or subject-specific calibration.
-BCI performance remains limited across all self-supervised methods, suggesting that subject-level adaptation may be essential for fine-grained motor decoding.

-Finally, although our model is channel-agnostic, \ours does not explicitly support bipolar montages (we take the mean between channels as the "channel coordinate").
-Extending support to bipolar montages and intracranial electrodes could broaden practical applicability.
+BCI performance remains limited across all self-supervised methods, consistent with recent benchmarks showing that EEG foundation models often struggle to outperform simpler or task-specific decoders on fine-grained motor decoding tasks~\citep{yang_are_2026,Kastrati2025EEGBench}.
+This suggests that frozen population-level EEG representations may be insufficient for granular task-related changes, and that future approaches may need to model neural activity and behavior jointly, or incorporate subject-level adaptation, to capture the structure required for BCI.